SleepyJay/BlockStackerPM/BlockStacking.md

 * 48x12: 392,312,088,153,557,198 walls
 ```

-In the Perl code at the current version, however, the layer creation at 48-width is taking 18-20 seconds.
+In the Perl code at the current version, however, the layer creation at 48-width was taking 18-20 seconds for the direct port.
+I removed Moose and simplified the width-compare code to avoid hash-look ups.
+This got it down to about 11 seconds.

+This is a huge disappointment.
+I would have expected pretty much any code to be faster in Perl.
+But, Python's `set` and `in` are apparently much faster than `exists` on a Perl hash.
+Ultimately, this may just be an issue with memory management in Perl.

+I have one more thing I can try, which is using a tree structure to divide the work.
+It's a bit more work than I wanted to put into this code, so I'm not sure when I'll get around to it.

 Wall counting is still blazing fast (sub-second).

-AFAIK, it's pretty much a given that Python is generally slower to run than Perl.
-This is a function of their design, with Python having a lot more useful baggage around.
-Perl's no speed demon compared to a compiled language of course, but it SHOULD be faster than a near equivalent to Python.

-But, in this case it is not.
-I have three hypotheses on which to experiment:

-1. I added a weird bug during the conversion that is not yet apparent; this only manifests as a speed problem, but not a functional problem.
-Low-moderate chance.
-2. I am doing something undesirable in the Perl that works better in Python; here I'm most suspicious of Moose, given that layers clone themselves a lot in the code.
-Medium-high chance.
-3. Perl is genuinely slower than Python at scale for some operatons; I'm very skeptical of this, but it's possible, I guess, although everything else is way faster.
-I rate this as a meh chance.

 ## Version Notes
+### Version 1.0.1:
+* Speed up layer stacking by removing Moose and some hash lookups.
+Still slower than Python.

 ###Version 1.0:
 * Pretty much a direct port from the Python code